microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Remove-MgIdentityB2XUserFlowUserAttributeAssignment](Remove-MgIdentityB2XUserFlowUserAttributeAssignment.md)
 Delete an identityUserFlowAttributeAssignment object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgIdentityConditionalAccess](Remove-MgIdentityConditionalAccess.md)
 Delete navigation property conditionalAccess for identity

 ### [Remove-MgIdentityConditionalAccessAuthenticationContextClassReference](Remove-MgIdentityConditionalAccessAuthenticationContextClassReference.md)
 Delete an authenticationContextClassReference object that's not published or used by a conditional access policy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgIdentityConditionalAccessNamedLocation](Remove-MgIdentityConditionalAccessNamedLocation.md)
-Delete a namedLocation object.
+Delete a countryNamedLocation object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgIdentityConditionalAccessPolicy](Remove-MgIdentityConditionalAccessPolicy.md)
 Delete a conditionalAccessPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgIdentityProvider](Remove-MgIdentityProvider.md)
 Delete an identity provider resource that is of the type specified by the id in the request.
 Among the types of providers derived from identityProviderBase, you can currently delete a socialIdentityProvider resource in Azure AD.
 In Azure AD B2C, this operation can currently delete a socialIdentityProvider, or an appleManagedIdentityProvider resource.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgIdentityUserFlowAttribute](Remove-MgIdentityUserFlowAttribute.md)
 Delete a custom identityUserFlowAttribute.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgInformationProtectionThreatAssessmentRequest](Remove-MgInformationProtectionThreatAssessmentRequest.md)
 Delete navigation property threatAssessmentRequests for informationProtection